openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `hsm`: It MUST be used when the Wallet uses Hardware Security Module (HSM) for key management.
 * `remote_hsm`: It MUST be used when the Wallet uses Hardware Security Module (HSM) that is not directly connected to the Wallet for key management.

+Specifications that extend this list MUST choose collision-resistant values.

 ## User Authentication Types {#keyattestation-auth}

 This specification defines the following values for `user_authentication`: